tasooshi/horrors-log4shell/README.md

     $ javac Payload.java

-*JDK used to compilation must be compatible with a vulnerable server.
-Recommended use JDK 1.7.*
+*JDK must be compatible with the vulnerable server.
+JDK 1.7.* is recommended.

 ## Step 2: Running the vulnerable application